By Javier Saucedo, emPower Central Coast Energy Coach

 Let Your Bathroom Breathe.
 Many homeowners think that having a small window in the bathroom is enough to air it out thoroughly.
 But the problem with this is that when windows are kept closed during colder winter temps, moisture can build up in the room, causing mildew and mold problems.

 To properly ventilate your bathroom, you’ll want to install exhaust fans to get rid of all the moisture.
 If the bathroom ceiling has spots, mold has started to grow, meaning you have a moisture problem.
 That moisture should get sucked outside rather than being recirculated through the bathroom or into the home.
 Make sure that your ventilation pipe is connected to the outside and not creating moisture in your attic space.
-Humidity can attract termites and other unwanted pests.
+Humidity can attract termites and other unwanted pests, which can be disastrous if you fall victim to a full infestation.
+If you do find yourself with a major termite problem, you may want to check out something like Termite Control Kansas City to help you eliminate termite colonies from your home.

 Light Up Your Life (with LEDs).
 In addition to saving you money on the electric bill, LED fixtures use 70 to 90 percent less energy than standard lightbulbs.
 So swap out those old bulbs and then give yourself an extra smile in the bathroom mirror for saving money and energy!

 Water You Doing to Save Hot Water?
 An easy way to save precious hot water is to install a more energy-efficient showerhead.
-Some showerheads come with devices that control the flow of gallons per minute.
+Some shower heads come with devices that control the flow of gallons per minute.
 Another option is a recirculating pump.
 Are you waiting around while the shower heats up?
 If you get a recirculating pump, it’ll return cold water back into the water heater.
 When the desired temperature reaches the valve, it will open up, giving the homeowner the hot water for their shower or sink.
+With this all being said, before making any decisions regarding how to save hot water, if you’re someone who hasn’t had access to hot water for a while (due to a faulty water heater), it may be in your best interest to check out companies such as Universal HVAC, as this could be the answer you’ve been looking for when it comes to finally get hot water again in the home.

 Think Tank.
 If your water heater is more than eight years old, it may be time for an upgrade.
+Looking on the Water Heater Reviews Site for the best water heater is a good way to get started on this.
 Most standard water heaters burn gas continuously to heat up 80 gallons of water at a given time–even when it’s not in use.
 A new, smaller water heater with a 30- to 40-gallon capacity could be enough to fit your needs and require less gas to heat.

 Some other less common but proven energy-efficient options are tankless or solar water heaters.
 Though these eco-friendly options tend to be on the pricier side, this investment can prove beneficial, saving you 70 to 80 percent on your monthly gas bill.